Viir/bots/guide/eve-online/how-to-automate-mining-asteroids-in-eve-online.md

 Despite being quite robust, this mining bot is far from being as smart as a human.
 For example, its perception is more limited than ours, so we need to set up the game to make sure that the bot can see everything it needs to.
 Following is the list of setup instructions for the EVE Online client:

-+ Disable `Run clients with 64 bit` in the EVE Online client settings, as explained in the travel bot guide.
++ Enable `Run clients with 64 bit` in the EVE Online client settings.
 + Set the UI language to English.
 + In the Overview window, make asteroids visible and hide everything else.
 + Set the Overview window to sort objects in space by distance with the nearest entry at the top.